Pichi Pichi With Fresh Coconut (Niyog) | Best-Selling Filipino Dessert at Amber!

-This dish is perfect as a snack during your afternoon break or as a delightful dessert after a satisfying meal.
-You can even enjoy it for breakfast, savoring its gelatinous texture and sweetness to kickstart your day.
-While it’s a staple in nearly every restaurant in the Philippines, you can easily recreate it at home by following the simple recipe I’ve shared in this article.
+This dish is perfect as a Filipino merienda or afternoon snack or as a delightful dessert after a satisfying meal.
+You can even Sweet breakfast treat for Filipinos, savoring its gelatinous texture and sweetness to kickstart your day.
+While it’s a Popular Filipino dessert in local eateries and food chains in the Philippines, you can easily recreate it at home by following the Easy homemade pichi pichi recipe I’ve shared in this article.

 Serving Size | Price |